ilsh1964/github-HowTo/Git Part 1 - Work Locally.md

 **git branch** see all branches. *new_branch_name is the activated bransh **make changes to the source code**
 **git add -A**
-**git commit -m "message"** it commit the changed to the branch. it's no effect to the master or remote repository **git push -u origin new_branch_name** push this branch to remote repository **git merge new_branch_name** merge new_branch_name with master branch **git push origin master** push this branch to remote repository
+**git commit -m "message"**commit changes to branch - no effect to master\remote repository **git push -u origin new_branch_name** push this branch to remote repository **git merge new_branch_name** merge new_branch_name with master branch **git push origin master** push this branch to remote repository